 Our Daring Bakers Host for December 2011 was Jessica of My Recipe Project and she showed us how fun it is to create sourdough bread in our own kitchens!
 She provided us with sourdough recipes from Bread Matters by Andrew Whitley as well as delicious recipes to use our sourdough bread in from Tonia George’s Things on Toast and Canteen: Great British Food!

 So, I had already started gestating Herbie II, and one week later, it’s announced as the Daring Bakers challenge.
-Although I loved that the challenge recipe for starter was all about capturing wild yeast, I’d already fermented enough grapes to capture Herbie’s wild yeast.
-There was no sense in making another one.
-I’m not a multi-startet type baker – one is enough, and from that one, I can make all kinds of starters for a variety of breads, and whatever is leftover from those, is given away or used to the last drop.
-You will never see half-filled jars all over my kitchen or in my fridge labeled rye starter, oat starter, potato starter etc. I think it’s cool that people do that, but if I could kill one starter with neglect, could you imagine the massacre of one plus?
+Although I loved that the challenge recipe for starter was all about capturing wild yeast, I’d already fermented enough grapes to capture Herbie II’s wild yeast, so there was no sense in starting another one.
+I’m not a multi-starter type baker; one is enough, and from that one I can make all kinds of starters for a variety of breads, and whatever is left over from those, is given away or used to the last drop.
+You will never see half-filled jars all over my kitchen or in my fridge labeled rye starter, oat starter, potato starter etc, unless they can be used up at once.

-The next morning, as you can see in the above ‘firm starter’ photo, I had a risen mass of thick, bubbly, ‘cracked window’, dough.
+The next morning, as you can see in the above ‘firm starter’ photo, I had a risen mass of thick, bubbly, ‘cracked window’ dough.
 Success!
 Looks like the original Herbie’s super strength had been passed on to his younger replacement.
 I proceeded on with the recipe, letting one more starter go to town – ending up with a lovely, silky dough.
-It smelled wonderful too, like most wild yeast doughs.
+It smelled wonderful too, like most wild yeast dough.

-While the dough was doing it’s thing, I made the salted caramel, chopped up some apples, added some spice, then stirred the apples into the hot caramel.
-I think I will always keep a jar of this on hand.
-I’m in love..I desperately wanted to start eating it right out of the jar I put it in for not only storage, but for the photo above.
+While the sourdough challah dough was doing its thing, I made the caramel, chopped up some apples, added some spice and sea salt, then stirred the salted, spiced apples into the hot caramel.
+I think I will always keep a jar of this on hand because I’m in love.
+I desperately wanted to start eating it right out of the jar I put it in for not only storage, but for the photo above.
+Fortunately I refrained.

-If you don’t want to make sourdough challah, traditional challah, or any doughy vessel to place some of these glorious salted caramel apples in, I beg you to just make the salted caramel apples.
-I’ve already had it over ice cream and well, straight out of the jar, but no double dipping, honest!
-It’s..it’s…just amazing..I can’t even put it into words.
+If you don’t want to make a sourdough challah, traditional challah or any doughy vessel to place some of these glorious salted caramel apples in, I beg you to at least make the salted caramel apples.
+I’ve already had it over ice cream and straight out of the jar, but no double dipping, honest!
+It’s..it’s…just amazing – so amazing that I can’t even put it into words.

-SO, like my Unique Twist on Challah back in ’09. in which I made a 6-strand braid challah, each strand filled with chocolate raisins and cinnamon sugar, I set out to reproduce something similar with the salted caramel apple filling.
-This time I was only doing a 4-strand braid because I wanted thick ribbons and pockets of the caramel.
+SO, like my Unique Twist on Challah back in ’09. in which I made a 6-strand braid challah, each strand filled with grated chocolate, raisins and cinnamon sugar, I set out to reproduce something similar with the salted, spiced caramel apple filling.
+This time I was only doing a 4-strand braid because I wanted thick ribbons and pockets of the salted caramel apples throughout the sourdough challah.
 This is where I made my first mistake.
-This filling is wet…a small amount should be used for each strand to prevent any seepage and trouble braiding.
+This filling is wet, so a small amount should be used for each strand to prevent any seepage and trouble braiding.

 For the challenge sourdough starter recipe, and some great breads to make with it, click HERE.